Infinite-dimensional uniform polyhedra: Introduction

+We also show that for finite dimensional simplicial complexes our geometric realization is equivalent to Isbell's (Corollary \ref{Isbell's metric2}).
 The geometric realization of a locally infinite dimensional poset (even a simplicial complex) may fail to be complete; however it is ``homotopy complete'' in the sense that the completion can be instantaneously taken off the remainder by a homotopy (Lemma \ref{3.9}).

-Geometric realization is promoted to a functor from monotone maps between posets to uniformly continuous maps between separable metrizable uniform spaces, which is shown to preserve pullbacks and those pushouts that remain pushouts upon barycentric subdivision (Theorem \ref{pullback-pushout}).
+Next, geometric realization is promoted to a functor from monotone maps between posets to uniformly continuous maps between separable metrizable uniform spaces, which is shown to preserve pullbacks and those pushouts that remain pushouts upon barycentric subdivision (Theorem \ref{pullback-pushout}).
 In particular, the functor respects joins, and mapping cylinders of simplicial maps.
 Here the join of posets can refer to any of the two well-known distinct notions, and the join and mapping cylinder of metrizable uniform spaces are defined in \cite{M2}.

 To include arbitrary pushouts, such as mapping cylinders of general monotone maps, the geometric realization functor has to be extended to preposets.
-Let us emphasize that the mapping cylinder fails to be a poset (and so is only a preposet) for some monotone maps between posets that arise naturally in practice: \begin{itemize} \item the diagonal embedding $P\to P\x P$ (see \cite[Example \ref{comb:diagonal}]{M1}); \item approximations to uniformly continuous maps (see Theorem \ref{monotone approximation}); \item bonding maps between nerves of covers (see Example \ref{bad bonding map} and Lemma \ref{6.1}). \end{itemize} One can, however, emulate the mapping cylinder of a monotone map between posets by a certain poset, without changing the relative uniform homotopy equivalence class of the geometric realization (Corollary \ref{hmc}).
+Let us emphasize that the mapping cylinder fails to be a poset (and so is only a preposet) for some monotone maps between posets that arise naturally in practice: \begin{itemize} \item the diagonal embedding $P\to P\x P$ (see \cite{M1}*{Example \ref{comb:diagonal}}); \item approximations to uniformly continuous maps (see Theorem \ref{monotone approximation}); \item bonding maps between nerves of covers (see Example \ref{bad bonding map} and Lemma \ref{6.1}). \end{itemize} One can, however, emulate the mapping cylinder of a monotone map between posets by a certain poset, without changing the relative uniform homotopy equivalence class of the geometric realization (Corollary \ref{hmc}).

 Unfortunately, preposets do not quite live up to our expectations.
 It turns out that there exists a preposet $X$ whose geometric realization is not uniformly locally contractible; worse yet, it contains essential loops of arbitrarily small diameters (Example \ref{counterexample2}).
 In fact, $|X|$ is not uniformly homotopy equivalent to the geometric realization of any poset (Theorem \ref{CCP-homotopy}).